MicrosoftDocs/entra-docs/docs/fundamentals/copilot-security-entra.md

 ## Providing feedback

 Copilot in Microsoft Entra uses AI and machine learning to process data and generate responses for each of the key features.
 However, AI might misinterpret some data, which sometimes cause a mismatch in responses.
-Providing your feedback about the generated responses enable both Copilot in Microsoft Entra and Microsoft Entra to continuously improve delivery of more accurate responses in the future.
+Your feedback on the generated responses helps improve the accuracy of Copilot in Microsoft Entra and Microsoft Entra over time.

 All key features have an option for providing feedback.
 To provide feedback, perform the following steps: